Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification.md

 2. Software: It is about how the game is built in Python, Py-game.
 3. Performance: The performance is about how our computer will handle and display the games.
 And tell about what is the run time was.
 4. Safety of players: The safety of players is about protecting gamers and especially children from unnecessary ad's and content.

+Adi J:

+1. Display time: max time for processing the request should be 1 second or less.
+Then the game reacted quickly to our commands.
+And have a higher response time.
+2. Performance: The performance is about gameplay and experience of the game and the operating speed.
+3. Usability: Usability is about the condition of anything we can interact with the navigation and the user complete the game accurately.
+4. Maintainability: Maintainability is about if we fail anywhere in the game it can help to put back into the game.
+And it deals with speed.